kpediad/MovieDB-jQuery/README.md

 ## Usage

-To use this app in a development environment, just clone, run `bundle install`, `rails db:migrate` and then run `rails server`.
+To use this app in a development environment, after forking and/or cloning the repository, run `bundle install`, `rails db:migrate` and then run `rails server`.
 Everything should be set up.

 ## Contributing Bugfixes or Features